 The latest history board joins others installed around the town of Beverley.
 These include ones located in the Saturday Market and also North bar Within.

-Beverley Civic Society decided to push for these boards as they felt that did not really understand the history of the places they were walking around.
+Beverley Civic Society decided to push for these boards as they felt that people did not really understand the history of the places they were walking around.

 They also undertook the project as they wanted to put up boards that tell them something about places of most significance to the town.